 Materials include a whisk, sifter, and small bowl or large mug.
 A bamboo whisk is ideal because it’s uniquely designed to froth the tea.
 A sifter helps remove any clumps from the power.
 The bowl is for sifting the matcha and water.
 You’ll be drinking out of the same bowl or mug that you mix your matcha in.

 Once you have those materials, you’re ready to start making matcha.

 - Sift 1-2 teaspoons of matcha powder into a bowl.
 Two teaspoons result in richer, thicker matcha, called koicha.

 - Pour 50-70 ml of almost-boiling water into the bowl.
 For rich koicha, use only 50 ml.
 For the weaker usucha, use 70 ml of water.

 - With the whisk, slowly start at the bottom of the bowl, picking up the powder.
 After that, quickly whisk the top half of the liquid in a W-shaped squiggle, making sure not to touch the bottom of the bowl at all.

 For the best taste and texture, drink your matcha within 3 minutes of making it.
 Otherwise, it will lose its frothy texture, and the powder will start to gather at the bottom of the vessel.

 Final Thoughts on Matcha

 Some health trends are fleeting, but matcha green tea is the real deal.
 Matcha delivers health benefits to its dedicated advocates with powerful amino acids, antioxidants, and chlorophyll.

 If you’re sensitive to caffeine, matcha might not be for you.
 But for others, matcha is worth a try.
 One of my favorite matcha is Pique’s Sun Goddess Matcha.
 It is the world’s purest organic ceremonial grade matcha to Quadruple Toxin Screen for heavy metals, pesticides, toxic mold, and radioactive isotopes.
-This matcha comes from Kagoshima, the furthest point from industrial pollution and radiation in Japan.
+This matcha comes from Kagoshima, the farthest point from industrial pollution and radiation in Japan.
 This matcha tea also maximizes its health benefits.
 The tea leaves are shaded 35% longer to produce more amino acids, including calming L-theanine.
 Not to mention, it has an incredible creamy umami flavor that is sure to delight.
 You can check them out here!